megel/powerapps-helper/README.md

 The **Power Apps Helper** VSCode Extension help you to download & upload Solutions and PowerApps from your PowerApp Environment.
 Furthermore, the extension uses **[PowerApps-Language-Tooling](https://github.com/microsoft/PowerApps-Language-Tooling)** from Microsoft to extract as PowerApp downloaded in `msapp` (Archive) format well as to pack the extracted source code into `msapp` format for the upload.

-**Note:** **[PowerApps-Language-Tooling](https://github.com/microsoft/PowerApps-Language-Tooling) is an important dependency.** You need to download, compile and setup the `PASopa.exe` in Power Apps Helper settings to pack and unpack PowerApps.
+**Note:** **[PowerApps-Language-Tooling](https://github.com/microsoft/PowerApps-Language-Tooling) is an important dependency** (now included as binaries) you need to download, compile and setup the `PASopa.exe` in Power Apps Helper settings to pack and unpack PowerApps.
+You can configure a different path to use a newer version of this tool as well.

 ## Features